-Our repurchase agreements are typically short-term transactions (i.e., overnight), but they may be extended to longer terms-to-maturity.
+Our repurchase agreements are typically short-term transactions (i.e., overnight), but they may be extended to longer terms-to-maturity (not to exceed 270 days).
 We fully collateralize such transactions and account for them as secured borrowings in our financial statements.
-We establish counterparty credit limits to monitor our over-collateralized position, which represents the difference between the market value of what we pledge and the amount we borrow.
+We establish counterparty credit limits to monitor our overcollateralized position, which represents the difference between the market value of the collateral pledged and the amount we borrow.
 When permitted by GAAP, we offset short-term receivables with short-term payables associated with our reverse repurchase agreements.